nightscout/trio-docs/docs/EN/operate/build.md

 * In `App Store Connect`, the `Bundle ID` for Open-iAPS will be: `org.nightscout.TEAMID.openiaps`

 ### One Time Update to Display Branch And Commit in Testflight
-* Open App Store Connect and Select your app that you created for Open-iAPS
+* Open App Store Connect and Select the app that you created for Open-iAPS
 * Click on Testflight at the top menu across the page
 * Click the + sign next to External Testing to create a new external testing group
 * Name the group whatever you like
 * Under the Tester section, click the + sign and add yourself as a tester
-* Under the Builds section, click on the + sign and then select the latest buiild in the list
+* Under the Builds section, click on the + sign and then select the latest build in the list
-* Enter your contact info and unselect the sign in required check box, click Next
+* Enter your contact info and unselect the sign-in required check box, click Next
-* On the What to Test section, uncheck notify testers and enter in anything you like in the dialog box asking what to test
+* On the What to Test section, uncheck notify testers and enter anything you like in the dialog box asking what to test
 * Click Submit for Review
 * Under the Builds section, click the Build that says Waiting for Review
 * Click Remove from Review